 Mechanical Engineer, NASA: Cold Stowage Team

-Jessie Allen is originally from Rochester, NY.
+Jessie Allen is originally from Rochester, N.Y.
 She graduated from the University at Buffalo in December of 2011 with a Bachelors in Mechanical Engineering.
-She moved to Houston, TX in February of 2012, at which time she started her first engineering job for an Oil and Gas company.
+She moved to Houston, Texas in February of 2012, at which time she started her first engineering job for an oil and gas company.
 She was in the oil field for 3 ½ years.
 In January 2016 she started at NASA (through Jacobs Technology), as part of the Cold Stowage Team for the International Space Station (ISS).
 The Cold Stowage team works with Commercial Partners (Space-X, Orbital) to send up supplies and science experiments to the ISS for the astronauts.
 The team sends up and returns temperature-controlled experiments in specially-designed freezers and insulators for use on the ISS.
 The team travels to Florida and Virginia for the launches of these capsules, and works closely in the integration process for the capsule.
 Cold Stowage also travels to California for the retrieval of the Space-X Dragon capsule when it returns from a mission from the ISS, to recover our freezers and the science experiments.

 Jessie is involved in the Society of Women Engineers (SWE) in Houston, as well as a Women in STEM group at NASA (SWAN).
 She also volunteers in the Houston community frequently – she volunteered at the Super Bowl when it was in Houston in 2017!

 Assistant Engineer for Turner Construction Company